jundalisay/superb/content/en/research/einstein/ether/part-1.md

 ### Contact Forces vs Action at a Distance

-This means that either=
+This means that either:
 - contact forces are really distant forces at small distances.
 This is what Netwonians favored. <!--  which admittedly are observable only at a very small distance and this was the road which Newton's followers, who were entirely under the spell of his doctrine, mostly preferred to take; or -->
 - Newtonian action at a distance [gravity] is really contact from afar, merely conveyed by a medium permeating space<!-- , whether by movements or by elastic deformation of this medium. --> This led to the ether hypothesis.

 <!-- Thus, the desire for a unified view of forces leads to the hypothesis of an ether.  -->

-The ether hypothesis did not at first bring with it any theory of gravitation*.  or in physics generally, so that it became customary to treat Newton's law of force as an axiom not further reducible.
+The ether hypothesis did not at first bring with it any theory of gravitation*.<!-- Or in physics generally, so that  --> It became customary to treat Newton's law of force as an axiom not further reducible.

 But the ether hypothesis was bound always to play some part in physical science, even if at first only a latent part.

 > *Superphysics Note: Wrong.
 Descartes' aether, Kepler's aether, and even Timaeus aether all describe gravity.
 They merely don't call it as gravity, which is a word invented by Newton